One Page at a Time

 In 1998, I attended a Pat Carr week-long writing workshop for the first time.
 This workshop invited attendees to bring their book ideas to flesh them out, get feedback, and get a good handle on going forward and finishing the book.

 Dr. Carr has many award-winning books still in publication.
-Anyone who wants to learn how to write well and enjoy what they are reading would be well-served reading all of Dr. Carr’s books.
+Anyone who wants to learn how to write well and enjoy what they are reading would be well-served by reading all of Dr. Carr’s books.